roha-github/meshtastic-firmware-addon/README.md

 This is a fork of the Meshtastic firmware to provide additional features

-* "Zero Hop Repeater" ~ unlimited repeater chain
+* "Zero Hop Repeater inside Caves" ~ unlimited repeater chain
 * "Power Timer Switch" ~ predefined shutdown and resume

 These features will not be included in the official Meshtastic firmware.